deephaven-examples/cv_stream/README.md

 ### Components

 * `docker-compose.yml` - The Docker Compose file for the application.
 This is the same as the Deephaven `docker-compose` file with Redpanda described in our [Simple Kafka import](https://deephaven.io/core/docs/how-to-guides/kafka-stream/).
-* `attendance.py` - The Python script that pulls the attendance data into streaming Kafka data onto Redpanda.
-* `relation.py` - The Python script that pulls the relationship data into streaming Kafka data onto Redpanda.
+* `relation.py` - The Python script that pulls the relationship and attendance data into streaming Kafka data onto Redpanda.
 * `images/` - Sample images database provided for the example.
 * `data/app.d/start.app` - The Deephaven application mode app file.
 * `data/app.d/tables.py` - The Python script that pulls the data from Kafka stream and stores it into Deephaven.